sarrtr/hotel-booking-dashboard/README.md

 The dashboard provides insights into key hotel performance metrics:

 ### 🔑 KPIs
-- Total Revenue
+- **Total Revenue** - overall income generated from all successful bookings: *ADR × number of roomnights*.
-- ADR (Average Daily Rate)
+- **ADR (Average Daily Rate)** - the average revenue earned per occupied room per night.
-- RevPAR (Revenue per Available Room)
+- **RevPAR (Revenue per Available Room)** - indicates how much revenue each available room generates, regardless of whether it is occupied: *ADR × Occupancy Rate*.
-- Occupancy Rate
+- **Occupancy Rate** - rate of available rooms that were actually booked and occupied.
-- Cancellation Rate
+- **Cancellation Rate** - rate of total bookings that were canceled before arrival.
-- Repeat Guest Ratio
+- **Repeat Guest Ratio** - share of bookings made by returning customers.

 ### 📊 Visualizations